 Sales to “Defective” Grantor Trusts

-Another option for transferring assets without any transfer tax is an installment sale to a “defective” grantor trust (a trust as to which you would be treated as the owner for income tax purposes and would pay the income taxes on the income generated by the assets therefrom, but which is not included in your taxable estate upon your death).
+Another option for transferring assets without any transfer tax is an installment sale to a “defective” grantor trust (a trust for which you would be treated as the owner for income tax purposes and would pay the income taxes on the income generated by the assets therefrom, but which is not included in your taxable estate upon your death).

 You would sell assets likely to appreciate in value to the trust in exchange for a commercially reasonable downpayment and a promissory note for the balance.
 From an income tax perspective, no taxable gain would be recognized on the sale of the property to the trust because the trust is a defective grantor trust, which makes this essentially a sale to yourself.
 For the same reason, the interest payments on the note would not be taxable to you or deductible by the trust.